robojones/z1/README.md

 ### Restart

-You can restart your app to apply updates or changes to your `package.json`.
+You can restart your app to apply updates for your app, or changes to the `package.json`.
 The restart process will be gapless and no requests will be refused.
 Just type the following command: